Aetherworkz/AOC_2024/README.md

 # AOC_2024
-Advent of code 2024 solutions
+Here's my Advent of code 2024 stuff.
+No, these may not be the best solutions.
+Yes, I may miss days - I'm starting on day 4.
+Judge me to your hearts content.